Loading…

 • Adiseal is the record breaking strongest adhesive & sealant.
 It proved it’s the strongest adhesive in an independent adhesive strength test by Ultimate Handyman.

-• Adiseal is a waterproof sealant and waterproof adhesive, so it’s also suitable for use outside as well as for interior applications.
+• Adiseal is a weatherproof adhesive, waterproof sealant and waterproof adhesive, so it’s also suitable for use outside as well as for interior applications.
 It works in dry, wet & even underwater.
+Adiseal’s waterproof properties makes it a good adhesive for concrete pipe.

 • As long as the surface is clean of any dust, grease, paint or any other dirt, priming or sealing of the concrete or the other material should not be required.

-• It does not stain or bleed into stone or masonry.
+• It does not stain or bleed into concrete, stone or masonry.

 • Adiseal has very high gap fill properties.
 This is useful where there are gaps between the concrete and item that requires bonding to the concrete.